-10 week course at Aylesbury, Oxford & Waterperry
+10 week courses in Aylesbury, Oxford & Waterperry

 Practical Philosophy